strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 ---
-title: How does nx know which apps are affected
+title: Understanding how Nx identifies updated apps
 published: true
 author: kwintenp
-description: A deep dive into the implementation of how nx knows which apps are affected by a PR
+description: A deep dive into the implementation of how Nx knows which apps are affected by a PR
 layout: post
 navigation: True
 date:   2018-03-13